BLOG

 writingsettings

 At this point, the Classic Editor will be ready for you to use.
-You won’t see any difference on the Posts and Pages screens if you decide to not offer an editor choice.
+You won’t see any difference on the Posts and Pages screens if you decide not to offer an editor choice.
 However, the user will get a choice on mouseover if the opposite is true:

 editorchoice